VisionEval/VisionEval.github.io/index.md

 ---

 <div style="background-color:lightblue;border-style:double">
-We are honored to announce that VisionEval has received the
+We are honored to announce that VisionEval received the
 <tt><b><a href="https://zephyrtransport.org/technical-achievement-award/" target = "_blank">Zephyr Foundation Exceptional Technical Achievement Award</a></b></tt>
  in 2021!
 </div>